gliu2k/HANA_APP/README.md

 **Figure 1 – Real Time Data Acquisition**

-First we need to build up a DataSource to receive the data posted from PI system through Web Service.
+First, we need to build up a DataSource to receive the data posted from PI system through Web Service.
 In our scenario, the external system is the POS device installed in every store.
 Therefore, after each transaction, the sales data will get into the BW PSA table in Real-Time.

 ![alt text](/images/F2.1.png?raw=true)